Computer Science and Engineering (K17)

 Dr. Salil Kanhere obtained a B.E. in Electrical Engineering from VJTI, Bombay, India in 1998.
 Subsequently, he joined the Department of Electrical and Computer Engineering at Drexel University in Philadelphia, USA as a post-graduate student.
 Salil received his M.S. and Ph.D., both in Electrical Engineering in 2001 and 2003 respectively.
 Salil's Ph.D. dissertation was in the area of fair, efficient, and low-latency scheduling in high-speed networks with a particular focus on achieving low implementation complexity for practical use in switches and routers.

-Salil's current research interests are in the areas of Interent of Things, blockchain technology, sensor networks, mobile networking, security, and privacy.
+Salil's current research interests are in the areas of Internet of Things, blockchain technology, sensor networks, mobile networking, security, and privacy.
 Salil has served on the organising and technical program committees of several international IEEE and ACM conferences.
 He has presented tutorials and invited talks on his research.
 Salil is a senior member of the IEEE and ACM.
+Salil is a recipient of 4 Best Paper Awards and the Humboldt Research Fellowship.